BrentonEarl/Blotter/README.md

 (In no peticular order)

-*  Theme Customization Settings
-*  Comments and comment moderation
+*  Email and Contact Settings
-*  Categories
 *  Archives and Search
 *  Media Gallery and uploads
+*  Comments and comment moderation
-*  Email and Contact Settings
+*  Theme Customization Settings
 *  Database Export for backup